 A group of manufacturers may implement a manufacturer program as one entity if the sum of their return shares is at least five percent.
 The group implements a program under a plan approved by DEQ.

-Manufacturers choosing to implement a recycling program (Individual or Group) must submit a plan proposal to DEQ by July 1 of each year.
-Plans should be developed based on a calendar year, submitted and approved annually.
-Recycling Programs must be fully operational on January 1 of each year.
+Manufacturers choosing to implement a recycling program (Individual or Group) must submit a proposed plan to DEQ by July 1 of each year for operations to begin January 1 of the following year.
+Plans must be approved by DEQ annually.

 Guide for Manufacturer Recycling Plans